ericmeltzer/disaster-survival-manual/planning_and_kits.md

 **Person to Person and/or Point to Point Communications**

-* Landline.
+* *Landline*.
 Local calls may not be possible, but long-distance calls may actually work.
 Stay on the line until you hear a dialtone, and then call an out-of-state contact to let them know your status.
 Make sure everyone in your plan knows this contact person and how to reach them.
-* Mobile Phone.
+* *Mobile Phone*.
 Mobile phone towers will be damaged and/or overloaded.
-* SMS.
+* *SMS*.
 If you can get a mobile signal, try sending a SMS message.
 These messages will enter a queue and will may eventually be delivered hours or even days later.
-* FRS/GMRS.
-These walkie-talkie like radios are goof for short distance communications.
-FRS does not require a license from the FCC, however GMRS radios do.
-You will often find FRS and GMRS offered on the same radio handset.
+* *FRS/GMRS Radio*.
+These inexpensive, walkie-talkie-like radios are good for short distance communications, a few city blocks, up to several miles in an unobstructed location.
+Family Radio Service (FRS) does not require a license from the FCC, however General Mobile Radio Service (GMRS) radios do.
+You will often find FRS and GMRS capabilities offered in the same radio handset.
-* Amateur Radio, Including Packet Data.
-The most reliable form of disaster communications is Amateur Radio, also known as "ham" radio.
+* *Amateur Radio, Including Packet Data.* The most reliable form of disaster communications is Amateur Radio, also known as "ham" radio.
 This requires a license from the FCC.
 While primarily used for voice communications, some ham operators can send email and other files through radios connected to the Internet.

 **Listening to Broadcasts**

-* AM/FM Radio: have a portable radio with extra batteries
+* *AM/FM Radio.* have a portable radio with extra batteries
-* Television: cable and satellite TV will probably be off-line; however, broadcast TV may be working.
-A battery-operated TV may be useful.
+* *Television.* cable and satellite TV will probably be off-line; however, broadcast television stations often disaster resistant broadcast capabilities.
+Since power may be out, a battery-operated TV may be useful.
-* Internet: Your internet service provider will likely be off-line; radio or microwave-based ISPs may still be operational
+* *Internet.* Your internet service provider will likely be off-line; radio or microwave-based ISPs may still be operational

 **Signs and Bulletin Boards**